 Job 26.
 Job replied and spoke of man’s frailty and God’s majesty.

 1 Corinthians 2.
-Paul proclaimed Christ crucified, relying only on God’s power.
+The Apostle Paul proclaimed Christ crucified, relying only on God’s power.
 This is God’s secret wisdom, spiritual wisdom, and in applying this “we have the mind of Christ“.

 Job 22.
 Eliphaz the Temanite accused Job of wickedness.